wlejon/vah/docs/instructions.md

 ## application design considerations

-this application foundation does has some unusual design choices that you need to work within. it uses a lock-free implementation and does not use mutexes. it is multi-threaded through command queues.
+this application foundation does have some unusual design choices that you need to work within. it uses a lock-free implementation and does not use mutexes. it is multi-threaded through command queues.

+**IMPORTANT:** Before suggesting mutexes/locks/semaphores, read [lock-free-philosophy.md](architecture/lock-free-philosophy.md).
+This is not about performance - it's about debuggability.
+Multithreaded code with locks becomes exponentially harder to reason about as complexity grows, leading to deadlocks that are nearly impossible to debug.
+We use lock-free queues and promise-in-command patterns instead.

 ### main thread